View the complete 2023-2024 curriculum guide here.

 Environmental Science: Global Issues

-This first semester course provides an overview of environmental issues from a global perspective.
+This semester course offers a comprehensive examination of environmental issues through a global lens.

 Experimental Programming

-This beginning course in computer science introduces students to the basic computer programming constructs.
+This beginning course in computer science introduces students to the basic computer programming constructs while giving them the fundamental concepts of computer science.

 Feminism: A Biblical Perspective